Originally published July 2013.

 God is the ultimate Provider.
 In Genesis 22:14, He is called Jehovah Jireh, which is Hebrew for “the Lord will provide.”
 He is also called Jehovah Rapha, which means God is our healer.
 When we sing the doxology, we “praise God from whom all blessings flow.”
 In James 1:17 we’re reminded that “Every good gift and every perfect gift is from above, and comes down from the Father of lights.”

 If Christians would do this, the world would stop associating God’s natural gifts with mysticism, and they would begin to see the power, provision, and graciousness of a loving and creative God.
+Choose to be part of the solution, rather than part of the problem.

 I’m here to help.